 The Story of the Project

-September 2014, Helen Brooks is beginning new research into plays set in the trenches and written during the First World War.
+September 2014, Dr Helen Brooks (University of Kent) is beginning new research into plays set in the trenches and written during the First World War.
 As very few wartime plays were published, she goes to the British Library to read the original manuscripts.
 Since all theatre in Britain was licensed until 1968, at the British Library there is a copy of each script.
 Unfortunately there is no electronic catalogue and Helen has to work through every play in the collection chronologically to find the ones set in the trenches.
 As Helen hunts for trench plays she keeps a spreadsheet noting interesting information on each of the plays she looked at.
 This includes where and when each play was first to be performed, what it was about and who wrote it.

 December 2014, Within a few months Helen has made some fascinating discoveries.
 She is astounded by how many new plays were produced in the first few months of the war – spy plays, patriotic recruiting plays, comedies and more – and how many theatres across Britain were premiering them.
-Inspired by what she was finding, Helen wants to make these discoveries, and plays, available to the public, and decides to create a database so that anyone could find plays by searching for particular themes or theatres.
+Inspired by what she is finding, Helen wants to make these discoveries, and plays, available to the public, and decides to create a database so that anyone can find plays by searching for particular themes or theatres.
 Unfortunately, with thousands of new plays being written during the war Helen knows it will take years to complete a project like this.

-March 2015, The University of Kent puts out its first call for a Public Engagement with Research Projects.
+March 2015, The University of Kent announces its first internal funding scheme for ‘Public Engagement with Research Projects’.
 Helen realises that the work she is doing could be developed into a public history project and that working with trained volunteers would speed up the process.
-She puts in an application for funding and kept her fingers crossed!
+She puts in an application for funding and keeps her fingers crossed!